sml93/Odroid-UbuntuMate/README.md

 The minimal distribution only has `root` setup.
 To add our own account, `odroid`, use these commands:\
 `adduser odroid`
 `adduser odroid sudo`

+Have you ensure that:
+1) Display Manager - Greeter settings are okay?
+2) Partitioning is allocated accordingly?

 # ROS (KINETIC) Installation